 Phil asked me to find someone who could prepare him, physically, for a month-long marathon of presentations he was set to give.
 I introduced him to Saul Kotzubei, Director Emeritus of The Fitzmaurice Institute for voice training.

 Phil asked me to help him hunt down and acquire two social media handles owned by a millenial living in rural South Korea.
-I connected him with Cyntia King of Marksmen.
+I connected him with favorite tech industry intellectual property wrangler-negotiator Cyntia King.

 The niche of CEOs I work with.